CodyAbode/Capes-Capers/Capes-Capers-Rulebook.md

     - **Action Type:** Action
     - **Power Point Cost:** 6*
     - **Requirements:** PL6
-    - **Description:** You discharge a burst of electricity, dealing (PMd6 + WIL) ENR damage to all characters within 3u of you.
+    - **Description:** You discharge a burst of electricity, dealing (PMd6 + WIL) ENR damage to all other characters within 3u of you.
 Additionally, you might reduce their current END by half of the damage dealt.
 - **Electric Fence**
     - **Action Type:** Action (Active)
     - **Power Point Cost:** 6